dovecot/documentation/source/configuration_manual/config_file/index.rst

 .. _config_file_syntax-mail_plugins_example:

-This is commonly used with :ref:`setting-mail_plugins` to easily add more plugins, e.g., inside IMAP protocol:
+This is commonly used with :dovecot_core:ref:`mail_plugins` to easily add more plugins, e.g., inside IMAP protocol:

 .. code-block:: none